 As a school, we are committed to ensuring that teaching and learning opportunities meet the needs of all pupils, however, we recognise the particular needs of vulnerable or socially disadvantaged pupils.
 One of our key priorities is closing the gap between the performance of vulnerable pupils and that of others.

-For a detailed breakdown of current Pupil Premium spend please click here.
+For a detailed breakdown of current Pupil Premium spend please click on the following link

 For information on outcomes for children eligible for Pupil Premium please go to the Performance Data section of the website.